Blah029/Python/README.md

   - roughWork </br>
     Functions that might come in handy when debugging code.
 - projectEuler </br>
-  Solutions for Project Euler problems I attempted.
+  Solutions for attempted Project Euler problems.